khaledYS/TranJs/README.md

  # if there is some thing wrong ...
- if there is some thing wrong please pull a pr and we will see i guess we are pretty done
+ if there is some thing wrong please pull a pr and we will see and if there is any problem or some issue upload an issue and we will see about it i guess we are pretty done